Coast-to-coast Adventure

 Species

-Tarpon, Roosterfish, Machaca, Rainbow Bass, Jack Crevalle, Tuna, Sailfish, Cuberra Snapper
+Tarpon, Roosterfish, Machaca, Rainbow Bass, Cubera Snapper

 Style

-Spinning, Trolling, Fly-fishing
+Spinning, Trolling, Fly-Fishing

 - Chase Giant Tarpon on the Caribbean Coast: Begin your journey in the remote waters of Barra del Colorado, where the jungle meets the sea and monster tarpon patrol the river mouths and coastal lagoons.